14 Top-Rated Beaches near Philadelphia

 Home of the only elephant on the Jersey Shore, Lucy, Margate is the town next to Atlantic City.
 Lucy is a 65-foot-tall wooden elephant, a restored beachside remnant of the city's Victorian history that can be toured.

-When its neighbor, Atlantic City, began to develop in the late 1970s, Margate also began to develop as a luxurious residential community offering close proximity to the excitement of Atlantic City.
+When its neighbor, Atlantic City, began to develop in the late 1970s, Margate also began to develop as a residential community offering close proximity to the excitement of Atlantic City.
 The beaches here are huge.
 Hundreds of yards of flat white sand separate the boardwalk from the waterline.
 There's a nice business district, too, with shops and a range of restaurants.

 By not allowing hotels, Margate retains a regular population of locals and returning summer residents.
 There is a small bed and breakfast, the Carisbrooke Inn, located in Ventor, the next town over.
+The inn (which does not welcome children under 14) provides a European experience with a complimentary breakfast and afternoon reception with snacks.

 10. Seaside Heights, New Jersey